-- (1) The amendments to this Act made by the Criminal Code Amendment (Bullying) Act 2019 do not apply in relation to an offence committed before the day on which the amendments commence. - For the purposes of subsection (1), if an offence (2) is alleged to have been committed between two before and after dates. one one the the Criminal commencement ofCode Amendment (Bullying) Act 2019, the offence is alleged to have been committed before that commencement.
+- (1) The amendments to this Act made by the Criminal Code Amendment (Bullying) Act 2019 do not apply in relation to an offence committed before the day on which the amendments commence. - For the purposes of subsection (1), if an offence (2) is alleged to have been committed between two dates. before and one after the one of the Criminal Code commencement Amendment (Bullying) Act 2019, the offence is alleged to have been committed before that commencement.